Mastering Non-Human Identity Lifecycles A CISO's Guide

 Okay, let's dive into the world of non-human identities – it's kinda like giving every bot and service a digital passport, y'know?
 Without them, well, things just wouldn't work.

-• nhis is super important for things like automation, cloud services, and iot.
+• NHIs are super important for things like automation, cloud services, and iot.

 • They enable secure communication and data sharing between authorized entities.

-• For example, manufacturing plants uses nhis for robotic arms, ensuring only authorized robots performs specific tasks.
+• For example, manufacturing plants use NHIs for robotic arms, ensuring only authorized robots perform specific tasks.

-According to a ESG survey organizations, on average, have 20X more non-human identities than human identities.
+According to an ESG survey, organizations, on average, have 20X more non-human identities than human identities.

 • Managing them is a decentralized nightmare compared to human identities.